 Counselling, mediation and other services are available to assist the parents in reaching agreement.

-If parents are unable to come to an agreement in relation to parenting matters, then they may apply to the Family Court or Federal Circuit Court, for "Parenting Orders".
+If parents are unable to come to an agreement in relation to parenting matters, then they may apply to the Federal Circuit and Family Court of Australia for "Parenting Orders".
 Even when a Court Application is filed, it is possible to reach an agreement and make your own decisions regarding your child/ren at any time prior to the final hearing.

 When determining the issue of Parenting Orders, the Court must regard the best interests of the child as the overriding consideration.